Need to talk? Call 1800 882 436.

 Key facts

-• Thrush is a yeast infection that can cause vaginal pain, itch and discharge.
-It’s more common in pregnancy.
+• Thrush is a common yeast infection in pregnancy, causing vaginal pain, itch and discharge.

 • When you're breastfeeding, thrush can affect your nipples and your baby's mouth.

-• You can help prevent thrush by wearing cotton underwear and loose clothing and not using soap or scented products in your vulval area.
+• Prevent thrush by wearing cotton underwear and loose clothing and not using soap or scented products in your vulval area (external part of the female genitalia).

 What is thrush?